populse/populse_db/docs/html/_sources/user.txt

 .. image:: ../pictures/test_db_field.png

-As you can see in the collection profile table, the two profiles David and Lucie have been created.
+As you can see in the collection profile table, the two profiles Jules CESAR and Louis XIV have been created.

 .. image:: ../pictures/test_db_profile.png